 The Good News: It sounds like we finally have a delivery dare - Only to find out when the door was

 delivered it was missing the major components, like the hydraulic cylinders and pump.

-Hang onto the check book until you see the door...
+Hang onto your checkbook until you see the door...
 Seeing is believing!

 "What good is a doorframe that's missing cylinders and pump?"

 The credit card companies typically will refund all your money if you don't receive your door on time!